zilexa/Homeserver/filesystem/README.md

 We use this solution because it is extremely easy to understand, to setup and to use and very safe!
 There is an alternative: bcache, which is a more advanced caching solution but comes with caveats.

-&nbsp;

---> If you prefer Raid1, skip 2A and 3A, do 2B, 3B instead and notice steps marked "_Exception `Raid1`_" or "_Exception `Raid1` + SSD Cache_".\
---> Otherwise ignore those steps.
-## Step 1:
+## Requirements:
-After installation and after running the [post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script), your drive should already has a few subvolumes.
+1. The OS disk should be BtrFS: [OS Installation](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script/tree/master/OS-installation) shows how to do that.
+2. Highly recommended: subvolumes on the OS disk.
+This can be done with my OS [post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script).
 If you don't use that script, create these subvolumes yourself please.
+The script contains clear comments how its done, copy/paste the commands.
 Check your system drive subvolumes via `btrfs subvolume list /` \
 `@` (mounted at /)\
 `@home` (mounted at /home)\
 `@home/.cache` (nested subvolume /home/.cache)\
 `@/tmp` (nested subvolume /tmp)\

+&nbsp;

+--> If you prefer Raid1, skip 1A and 2A, do 1B, 2B instead and notice steps marked "_Exception `Raid1`_" or "_Exception `Raid1` + SSD Cache_".\
+--> Otherwise ignore those steps.
-## Step 2: Prep your disks with a filesystem
+## Step 1: Prep your disks with a filesystem
 Note this will delete your data.
 To convert EXT4 disks without loosing data or add existing BtrFS disks to a filesystem, Google.
 - unmount all the drives you are going to format: for each disk `sudo umount /media/(diskname)`
 - list the disk devices: `sudo fdisk -l` you will need the paths of each disks.
 - Decide which disk(s) will be the `backup1` disk and for 2A which will be the `parity1`disk.
 - In the next steps, know `-L name` is how you label your disks.

-### 2A: Make filesystems
+### 1A: Make filesystems
 - Create a filesystem per disk: run `sudo mkfs.btrfs -f -L data1 /dev/sda` for each disk device, set label and path accordingly (see output of fdisk).
 - Do the same for the parity disk with label `parity1` and backup disk with label `backup1`.
 - Via this naming scheme you can add/replace disks easily and combine scheduled backup tasks with temporarily USB attached disks.

-### 2B: For Raid1
+### 1B: For Raid1
 - Create 1 filesystem for all data+parity disks (no dedicated parity drive):  `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb` for each disk device, set label and path accordingly (see output of fdisk).
 - For the backup disk, use the command in 2A.

-## Step 3: Add # of disks to setup-storage.sh
+## Step 2: Add # of disks to setup-storage.sh
-### 3A: add # disks
+### 2A: add # disks
 - All you have to do is change the labels betweeen brackets { } on [line 40](https://github.com/zilexa/Homeserver/blob/48cd734f453ddff1ed63cfb61047af6cb96b4d1e/filesystem/setup-storage.sh#L40) to reflect the # of drives you have for data, parity and backup.
 That's it!\
 \
 Notes:\